-Quran says; “True piety is this: to believe in God, and the Last Day, the Angels, the Book, and the Prophets, to give of one’s substance, however cherished, to kinsmen, and orphans, the needy, the traveler, beggars, and to ransom the slave, to perform the prayer, to pay the zakat.”
+“True piety is this: to believe in God, and the Last Day, the Angels, the Book, and the Prophets, to give of one’s substance, however, cherished, to kinsmen, and orphans, the needy, the traveler, beggars, and to ransom the slave, to perform the prayer, to pay the zakat.”
 (2:177)

 What is the Meaning & Aim of Zakat?

-Literally, zakat means purification or cleansing of your wealth and your souls.
-According to the Islamic faith, the Zakat is meant to purify the wealth to get the blessings of Allah and acknowledge that everything we own is blessed and belongs to Allah and that we must spend it in doing well for others and the society and entire Muslim community.
-Donate Zakat Online for Medical Surgeries and Double your Blessings
+Literally, zakat means purification or cleansing of your wealth and your soul.
+According to the Islamic faith, the Zakat is meant to purify wealth to get the blessings of Allah and acknowledge that everything we own is blessed and belongs to Allah and that we must spend it in doing well for others and the society and the entire Muslim community.
+So, Donate Zakat Online for Medical Surgeries and Double your Blessings.

-As defined by Islamic standards, the Zakat amount is the 2.5% of the net saving of a person.
-These saving must be kept for one full lunar year, only then it is eligible to pay zakat on.
+As defined by Islamic standards, the Zakat amount is 2.5% of the net saving of a person.
+These savings must be kept for one full lunar year, only then it is eligible to pay zakat on.
 This amount of zakat is to be given to the poor and needy people who are divided into 8 different categories.
-Each category is well defined in Islam.
+Each category is well-defined in Islam.

-As said by Prophet Muhammad (PBHU); “Whoever pays the zakat on his wealth will have its evil removed from him” (at-Tabaraani).
+As said by Prophet Muhammad (PBUH); “Whoever pays the zakat on his wealth will have its evil removed from him” (at-Tabaraani).

 Zakat for Spiritual Refinement: